The Best Online LPN-to-RN Programs of 2026

 Paying for Your Online LPN-to-RN Program

 Becoming an RN can boost your earning potential, but paying for a nursing degree can be challenging.
-Fortunately, nurses benefit from several forms of financial aid.
+Fortunately, there are several forms of financial aid for nursing students.

-Start by filling out the Free Application for Financial Student Assistance (FAFSA) to determine your eligibility for government-funded grants or loans.
+Start by filling out the Free Application for Federal Student Aid (FAFSA) form to determine your eligibility for government-funded grants or loans.
 Many states and schools also use the FAFSA to award aid.

 If you’re currently working, find out if your employer offers tuition reimbursement programs.
 Some healthcare organizations partner with nursing schools to provide discounts.